Deep-Spark/DeepSpark/README_en.md

 Guided by the principles of "co-building platforms, sharing ecosystems, and winning together in the industry," the Iluvatar CoreX is committed to collaborating with industry partners to establish the [DeepSpark Open Source Community](https://www.deepspark.org.cn/).
 By giving back to the open-source community through open-source contributions, we aim to gather community strength, help customers accelerate application deployment and benefit from computing power empowerment, and promote the improvement and development of the industry ecosystem.

-Currently, the DeepSpark Open Source Community is primarily focused on building and promoting the [Hundreds of Applications Open Platform](#hundreds-of-applications-open-platform).
-Additionally, in March 2023, the DeepSpark community open-sourced and launched [ixGDB](https://gitee.com/deep-spark/ixgdb), a CUDA application debugging tool compatible with the self-developed GPGPU [TianGai 100](https://www.iluvatar.com/productDetails?fullCode=cpjs-yj-xlxl-tg100).
-In the future, more related projects and achievements will be open-sourced through the DeepSpark community.
+Currently, the DeepSpark Open Source Community is primarily focused on building and promoting the [Hundreds of Applications Open Platform](#hundreds-of-applications-open-platform), In the future, more related projects and achievements will be open-sourced through the DeepSpark community.

 In August 2023, the DeepSpark Open Source Community signed a strategic cooperation agreement with the [Shanghai Baiyulan Open Source Research Institute](http://baiyulan.org.cn/) to further promote the co-construction and sharing of AI open-source initiatives and drive the improvement and development of the industry ecosystem.
 In November 2023, the DeepSpark community collaborated with the [OpenI Community](https://openi.pcl.ac.cn/), enabling community users to train models from DeepSparkHub using the [TianGai 100 computing power](https://openi.pcl.ac.cn/iluvatar/TianGai100) provided by OpenI's cloud brain.